LukeClancy/podlarm/README.md

-Basic ruby podcast alarm application.
+Basic ruby podcast alarm script.
 Very new.
 Still testing. will:
   1. put computer to sleep for a specified time
   2. wake up and play a podcast:
      - If user turns off podcast, it will keep time of podcast for next use